demiurge-ash/stable-diffusion-webui/README.md

 # Stable Diffusion web UI
 A browser interface based on Gradio library for Stable Diffusion.

+**This is Stable version of [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+No bugs, no new features, just creativity.**

 ![Screenshot-Stable-Diffusion](https://user-images.githubusercontent.com/40300551/218060909-79a0a4cb-8cf3-42f9-894c-4a28cc9f7b4a.jpg)

 Check the [custom scripts](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts) wiki page for extra scripts developed by users.